Final US Regulations

 Intergovernmental Agreements (“IGAs”) are agreements between the US and other countries that provide an alternative way to comply with the US FATCA Regulations.
 IGAs help to reduce the burden of FATCA reporting requirements and address potential legal and data protection impediments of FATCA implementation under the US FATCA Regulations.
 Failure to comply with the IGA may still result in a 30% withholding tax penalty, however only in very limited circumstances.

 A Model II IGA was released on 14 November 2012 and requires FFIs to enter into an FFI Agreement and report information directly to the IRS.
-To date, the US Treasury Department has signed a Model II IGA with Japan and Switzerland.
+To date, the US Treasury Department has signed a Model II IGA with the following countries:

 Evolution of Ireland’s IGA